-Thank you for considering participating in this study which will take place from [Date from/to].
+Thank you for considering participating in this study which will take place [insert approximate dates].
 This information sheet outlines the purpose of the study and provides a description of your involvement and rights as a participant, if you agree to take part.